 "We've hardly seen her at all this whole school year," they told me.
 "Whenever we call her, she always says she's too busy with homework to spend any time with us."

 I thought this was odd.
 These girls had been close friends, and I think they also thought it was odd that Grace was isolating herself now like she was.
-I recognized the excuse, however; it was the same one she and her mom used whenever I called her, and the one her mom used before she started calling the police when I would go over to her mom's house to see her.
-I think isolating Grace like this was her way of trying to keep her from having to answer awkward questions she might get about her dad's absence in her life.
-But it's also a symptom of abuse; and what she was doing to both of my girls is considered abuse by experts who understand children and the emotional trauma severe manipulation causes.
+I recognized the excuse, however; it was the same one she and her mom used whenever I called her, and the one her mom used to keep me away before she started calling the police on my whenever I tried to see Grace.
+I think isolating Grace like this was her way of keeping Grace from having to answer awkward questions she might get about her dad's absence in her life.
+But it's also a symptom of abuse; and what she was doing to both my girls is considered abuse by experts who understand children and the emotional trauma this kind of manipulation causes.

 Like with Mary, Grace was also being told to have nothing to do with me.
 And it seemed like the less time she and I spent together, the more her hatred for me grew.
 And also like with Mary, I was never told what I had done to make her suddenly start hating me.
 But by now I understood what was going on.
 I could see the writing on the wall, and I knew that what had happened to my relationship with Mary was soon going to happen to my relationship with Grace and that there was nothing I could do to stop it.